nick-hernstedt/MealFinder/README.md

 # Meal Finder
-"Showing the brilliance of the night sky in an ever-expanding universe."

 ## What it is
 Meal Finder is a website that aims to inform.
 It does the following: